fabiocozzolino/fabiocozzolino.github.io/_posts/2018-12-18-the-true-story-about-strings.md

   - Strings
   - Memory
 ---
+This is the first post of a series dedicated to strings usage in .NET.
 Strings is one of the most popular reference type in .NET.
 They are largely used in .NET framework: if you try to check memory with a profiler, you'll see a lot of strings allocated.
 This is not a problem per se, but probably it deserve our attention.
 In .NET, strings have special threatment: they are immutable.
 In other words, you can't change their value without create a new string and destroy the old one.
+From [MSDN](https://docs.microsoft.com/en-us/dotnet/csharp/programming-guide/strings/index)

+> A string is an object of type String whose value is text.
+Internally, the text is stored as a sequential read-only collection of Char objects.

 Check the following code:

 ```csharp
 string t1 = "Fabio";